lnishan/Curriculum-Vitae/README.md

 - Used to solve a 3x3 Rubik's Cube in under 18 seconds on average.
 - Moderated UniCube.tw - then one of the most popular online forums for Rubik's cubers in Taiwan.
 - [Has 500+ games on Steam](http://steamcommunity.com/id/lnishan) through game reselling and trading.
 Was the first and only person in Taiwan to do so.
-- [Has 3000+ followers on TwitchTV](https://www.twitch.tv/lnishan) being an active supporter of esports and game streaming in general.
+- [Had 3000+ followers on TwitchTV](https://www.twitch.tv/lnishan) being an active supporter of esports and game streaming in general.
 - Organized the [very first reddit AMA for TW/HK esports players](https://www.reddit.com/r/leagueoflegends/comments/13rca6/tpa_toyz_ama_answers_englishtchinese/).